Want to drive in Russia? Before you get behind the wheel, get up to speed with getting a Russian driver’s license with our guide.

 If you are required to pass a practical Russian driving test, your first step to getting a Russian driving license is to register for driving lessons.
 You must practice driving for a set amount of hours (usually 50 hours), between a period of two to six months.

 Courses vary in length and cost, but it’s important to pick a provider that is registered with your local GIBDD.
 Many Russian driving schools offer packages to study for both the theoretical and practical Russian driving tests.
 In Moscow, you can find practice routes and test routes on the GIBDD website here.
 You’ll generally take your Russian driving test in the same areas you practice in.

 You will need to complete two sections to pass your Russian driving exam: on a test track, usually taken at or near your driving school, as well as on public roads.
 The examiner may use trick questions or instructions, so you will need to know the correct place to drive or park.

 The Russian driving test is stricter now.
-Previously, three exercises were examined, while now five exercises must be completed (or six in an automated circuit or test track).
+Previously, there were three exercises; now, drivers must complete five exercises (or six in a circuit or test track).

 Some examples of exercises include:

 - Reverse entry into a parking space

 If you pass, with your certificate you can proceed to book the final part of the test, the theoretical exam.